Jemimahosei/CornellSOUP/design-plan/design-journey.md

 - center flyer on join us page when page is resized to narrow
 - make photos bigger on home page (image carousel) when the page is very narrow
 - make photos bigger on home page (image carousel) when the page is very narrow
+- use a close button to close the dropdown in the navigation menu.

 Isabel:
 - resize images in carousel